Testing Dark Energy with Black Hole Ringdown: Stable Black Holes with cosmological hair

 No exact black hole solutions are known for the ansatz \eqref{eq:Ansatz}, but a cosmological (de Sitter-like) long range limit with Hubble parameter $H^4= \Lambda_3^6/(216c_3^2\mpl^2)$ is readily obtained.
 In order for the cosmological limit to be homogeneous, i.e. for the inhomogeneities due to the presence of the black hole to decay on length scales $\ll H^{-1}$, we require

-Finally, a highly accurate\footnote{ As shown in \cite{Smulders:2026}, the solutions \eqref{eq:ApproximateSolutions} are accurate as long as $r\ll H^{-2/3}r_s^{1/3}$. } , stable short-range solution near the black hole (using $H r_s \ll 1$) can be obtained
+Finally, a highly accurate\footnote{ As shown in \cite{Smulders:2026qwc}, the solutions \eqref{eq:ApproximateSolutions} are accurate as long as $r\ll H^{-2/3}r_s^{1/3}$. } , stable short-range solution near the black hole (using $H r_s \ll 1$) can be obtained

 where $\approxcon$ is an $\order{1}$ integration constant and together with $q$ encodes the black hole `hair'.
-This is the background relevant for the emission of gravitational waves and so will be crucial to compute quasi-normal mode spectra later.b\eqref{eq:ApproximateSolutions} shows that the black hole evolves on timescales $H^{-1}$, much longer than other relevant black hole evolution timescales, so these solutions are \textit{quasi-stationary}.
-Furthermore, $\Psi$ in \eqref{eq:Ansatz} also evolves on timescales $\sim H^{-1}$, so $\varphi$ approximately retains linear time dependence, akin to the other solutions shown in table \ref{tab:lit-rev}.
+This is the background relevant for the emission of gravitational waves and so will be crucial to compute quasi-normal mode spectra later.
+Note that $\approxcon$ can be removed {\it locally} by rescaling $t\rightarrow t/\sqrt{\approxcon}, q \rightarrow q\sqrt{\beta}$, which means that $\approxcon$ cannot be determined using local observables only.\footnote{We thank Shinji Mukohyama for discussions on this point.} However, the expansion rate of the universe on large scales defines a reference time-normalisation, making $\approxcon$ an observable parameter when considering the embedding of the black hole in an expanding universe.
+Lastly, equation \eqref{eq:ApproximateSolutions} shows that the black hole evolves on timescales $H^{-1}$, much longer than other relevant black hole evolution timescales, so these solutions are \textit{quasi-stationary}.
+Likewise, $\Psi$ in \eqref{eq:Ansatz} also evolves on timescales $\sim H^{-1}$, so $\varphi$ approximately retains linear time dependence, like other solutions shown in table \ref{tab:lit-rev}.